DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GridAdaptabilityOverview/description.md

-The **DataGrid** can adapt its layout to narrow screens.
-If screen width is not enough to display all columns, the widget hides them one by one.
-To view values of hidden columns, click the ellipsis button in the last column of the required row.
-Switch between the landscape and portrait layouts to see how the **DataGrid** looks on wide and narrow screens.
+**DataGrid** automatically adapts its layout to screens of different widths.
+Use buttons in the top right corner to switch between the mobile and tablet screens.
+If columns do not fit the screen, the widget hides them one by one from right to left.

+To enable this behavior in your application, set the [columnHidingEnabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnHidingEnabled) option to **true**.